BartekR/bartekr.github.io_hugo/content/post/2021/11/end-to-end-testing-with-playwright-part-i/index.md

 ![Sample Blazor app](./images/SampleBlazorApp.png#center)

-`dotnet new blazorserver -o BlazorApp --no-https` creates a new application in the `BlazorApp` folder (`-o`) and disables HTTPS (`--no-https`), as I don't need it in this example. `dotnet watch` restores dependencies, builds the project and waits for the code changes, to immediately reload the browser.
+`dotnet new blazorserver -o BlazorApp --no-https` creates a new application in the `BlazorApp` folder (`-o`) and disables HTTPS (`--no-https`), as I don't need it in this example. `dotnet new gitignore` adds a default .gitignore file for .NET. `dotnet watch` restores dependencies, builds the project and waits for the code changes, to immediately reload the browser.
 The hot reload is not required - I could use just `dotnet run`, but I copied the earlier tutorial commands.
 Also - `dotnet run` does not run the browser, and you have to do it manually.
 And to run it manually, you have to know the exact address.
 You will find it in the `<BlazorAppFolder>/Properties/launchSettings.json` file in the `properties` section.

 ![launchSettings.json](./images/launchSettings.png#center)